vihankochatta49/TCM/Readme.md

 - Number of likes

 All section except for feed section contain home button so user can go to feed section easily.
+An error page render when user search for url that doesn't exist.

 # _Frontend-Backend_